 bible verses to get ready for fall

 Pausing for praise brings on a cornucopia of fall feelings and gratitude!
 Though these verses are beautiful year round, they seem to hold special significance as we get ready for Fall and view them within a season of change!
 Be sure to Pin this post so you can return to these verses as you get ready for fall!

 Though this bible verse for autumn is full of the season’s comfy cozy, fall feelings, God wants this for us year round!
 He’d have us be comforted, sharing his love with others, appreciating what we understand and remaining reverent of the mystery.
-He wants us to stay stirred up in love no matter the season.When you feel a boost of fall feelings this season, thank God for whatever stirred it and ask him to help you find that resurgence in him; the constant provider of all the good gifts, who never changes like the seasons!
+He wants us to stay stirred up in love no matter the season.When you feel a boost of fall feelings this season, thank God for whatever stirred it and ask him to help you find that resurgence in him; the constant provider of all the good gifts, who remains steady in every season.
 Click To Tweet

-Though the trees are losing their leaves, they do it with such beauty.
+Though the trees lose their leaves, they do it with such beauty.
 They allow us to savor them in a way that sparks undoubted comfort.
 We see they’re passing, but know they’ll return fresh and flowery in a few short seasons.

 Leaves in their last celebration create a whimsy of fall color and spark celebration in our souls.
-These gorgeous fall colors prep us for colder temps with fewer hours of sunlight.
+These gorgeous colors of autumn prep remind us that colder temps with fewer hours of sunlight are on their way.